I have noticed something about our teens lately that is quite encouraging: they are not embarrassed by us older Christians.

-Today, I would like to make a couple suggestions for those who have friends that they regularly bring to worship services.
-Bringing them to church is a great first step, but to this step you need to add a few other things in order to help their faith to ignite and grow.
+Today, I would like to make a couple of suggestions for those who have friends that they regularly bring to worship services.
+Bringing them to church is a great first step, but to this step you need to add a few other things in order to help their faith to grow.

 1. Make sure your conduct outside the church building is the same as your conduct inside the church building.

 If it is not, your poor conduct outside the church will merely reinforce the widely held concept that Christians are hypocrites.

 2. Let your friend know that the church is your first priority.